 This Portuguese fort stands tall and proud on the beach which is south of Candolim.
 The freshwater spring which is inside the fort provided the water supply to the ships that used to stop by.
 And this is also how the fort got its name as Aguada means water.
-It often used to happen that the crews of passing ships would visit to refill their freshwater stores.
+It often used to happen that the crews of passing ships would visit to refill their fresh water stores.
 In 1864, a lighthouse was also erected here.
 This lighthouse is the oldest of its own kind in the entire Asian belt.

 The fort was divided into two specific segments namely the upper part and the lower part.
 The upper part had a moat while the lower part had an underground water storage chamber, gunpowder room, lighthouse, and bastions.
 This place also has got a secret escape passage to use in case of war or immediate emergency.

-Aguada jail.
+1. Aguada Jail.
 The fort later was converted into jail at the time of Salazar administration, however, it is closed now for the public.
 Once the largest prison of Goa, Aguada Jail was completely shut down in the year 2015.
 The inmates of the jail were then moved to a jail situated in Colvale.

-Portuguese architecture.
+3. Portuguese Architecture.
 The architecture of this fort is actually one of the major attractions for people visiting this place.
 Constructed on the Bardez Peninsula this fort has the sheer capacity to transport you back in the time of Goan history.
 Thus, it is one of the must-visit spots for you while you visit Aguada Fort in Goa.

-Visit Goa State Museum.
+4. Goa State Museum.
 Constructed in 1977, this museum possesses a very huge collection of different categorized items in terms of history, religion and even art.
 Anyone who is looking for having an amazing travel experience, this museum is a must-visit.

-Visit St. Lawrence Church.
+5. St. Lawrence Church.
 Established in 1630, this church was built in the honour of St.Lawrence.
 The aura of Saint St.Lawrence was such that he was also referred to as the controller of the winds and also as the patron saint of sailors.
 The interior of the church has been adorned with a statue of St.Lawrence which makes this place quite special for the Christian community.
 But, not just the Christians, people from different regions and communities also visit this holy place.